Indiana vs. Miami: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +7000

-- Bookmakers have moved the Hurricanes' national championship odds up from +10000 at the beginning of the season to +7000.
-Among all teams in the country, that is the 68th-biggest change.
+- The Hurricanes' national championship odds have jumped from +10000 at the beginning of the season to +7000, the 67th-biggest change among all teams.

 - With odds of +7000, Miami has been given a 1.4% chance of winning the national championship.